空 · Sora · Sofa

 Ishi — stool

-One block of oak.
-No iteration count.
+A compact oak form with the same softened edge language.
 It is the exception — a stone.
 Sit on it, lean against it, set a book on it.
 Move it across the room with your foot.

 — Chapter 04 · The Lineup